 5. Barcelona, Spain

-Barcelona is a fantastic spot for family vacations, mixing Mediterranean charm with amazing culture.
+Barcelona is a fantastic spot for family vacations.
+It mixes Mediterranean charm with amazing culture.
 There's something for everyone in the family, from cool buildings to sandy beaches and hands-on museums.
-The city just has this lively feel that makes every trip special.
+The city has a lively feel that makes every trip special.

 First off, there's Antoni Gaudí.
-His buildings are like something out of a fairy tale.
+His buildings look like something out of a fairy tale.
 Park Güell is a must.
 Kids will love the colorful mosaics and wild shapes.
 And La Sagrada Família?
-It's a giant, amazing church that's been being built for ages.
+It's a giant, amazing church.
+It's been under construction for ages.
 Even if you're not into churches, you'll be wowed by this place.
 It's inspiring.

 Beaches for Days